thomasballinger/posts/2013-12-23-bpython-curtsies.markdown

 tags: bpython
 ---

-I've mostly finished up work on an alternative frontend for bpython - it's installable with (updated) `pip install bpython[curtsies]` and called `bpython-curtsies`.
+I've mostly finished up work on an alternative frontend for bpython.

+Updated: this is now the default bpython frontend, installed with `pip install bpython` and then run with `bpython`.
+To use the old frontend, use `bpython-curses`.
+The rest of this post refers to this new frontend as `bpython-curtsies`.

 `bpython-curtsies` is bpython with native terminal scrolling: